-When we speak of Maspalomas we usually refer to the area from Playa del Ingles to Playa de Maspalomas.
+When we speak of Maspalomas Gay and Lebian destination we refer to the area from Playa del Ingles to Playa de Maspalomas.

 Playa del Ingles is about 25 km from the airport and there are buses that take you directly to € 3.75 each way.
 A little further south is Maspalomas.

 The bulk of the hotel offer is in Playa del Inglés, especially for young people and LGBT tourists.
 There are lots of exclusive resorts for the male audience.
 But we have found one that is for gays and lesbians!!!